 Just imagine that just a few years ago a WGS - Whole Genum Sequencing - the sequencing of an entire human genome cost one billion USD and took several years.
 Today, a WGS lasts one week and costs CHF 4,000 (and declining).

 - [+] exchange of experiences between affected persons is made possible.

-Alexandra and Mario Schenkel came across two parents whose children also suffer from ultra rare diseases.
+Alexandra and Mario Schenkel came across other parents whose children also suffer from an orphan diseases.
 Parents always try to do the best for their children and usually know exactly what is good for them.
 Through these contacts, parents whose children had the same disease have already been connected several times.
 This enables a very specific and valuable exchange of experiences.

 - [+] experts and scientists are linked.

 It turns out that it takes a lot of time to find all the people who have the necessary know-how and bring them together.
 Parents of children with orphan diseases know that time is the most precious commodity.
 The process of bringing together the right people, universities or institutions until the right medicine is available must be faster and easier.